Sales of alcohol-free beer have soared in recent years, as punters flock to enjoy a raft of new products

 But maybe now’s the moment to try it.
 After all, Olympians have reportedly taken to drinking the stuff to aid their post-workout recovery.
 And if it’s good enough for multiple medal-winners like Magdalena Neuner and Michael Greis, it’s surely good enough for you as you drag the Mountfield around the garden.

 And here’s the thing: it actually tastes pretty darn fantastic.
 With sweat dripping down your back, the cool crisp finish of Erdinger Alkoholfrei lager is remarkably refreshing.

 There are two reasons for the surge in popularity.
-One, a generation of younger drinkers is keen to limit its weekly booze intake, but doesn’t want to miss out on the social aspects of a good session.
-With a range of eminently drinkable alcohol-free beers available in pubs and supermarkets, these people have the best of both worlds: a genuine beer-drinking experience, with none of the tipsiness, risk of liver damage or loss of inhibition.
+One, a generation of younger drinkers is keen to limit its weekly booze intake.
+With a range of eminently drinkable alcohol-free beers available in supermarkets, these people have the best of both worlds: a genuine beer-drinking experience, with none of the tipsiness, risk of liver damage or loss of inhibition.

 The second reason relates to a proliferation of alcohol-free craft ales, such as Brewdog’s market-leading Nanny State IPA.
 These products form part of a wider range of beers that trendy drinkers are flocking towards.
 And for the first time ever, alcohol-free doesn’t equate to taste-free.
 They’re decent ales, made by proper brewers.
 They’ve made alcohol-free beer not just acceptable, but actually rather cool.